rom1504/rbot/README.md

 ### Roadmap

- * Doing more complicated things : getting any block, crafting things, getting anywhere by digging
+ * Doing more complicated things : crafting things, getting anywhere even if it's hard, building things
- * Integrate other mineflayer functionnality : building, crafting
+ * Integrate other mineflayer functionnality : building, crafting, using chests, dispensers, enchantment tables, use vehicle, activate block
+ * React to the world : for example if a mob attack the bot, the bot should defend itself
  * Improve/simplify the code

 ## Usage
  * If you specify a master the bot will only obey to him
  * `node rbot.js <host> <port> <name> <password> [<master>]`